Need help? Call us 0800 032 9366

 Why is it so challenging to treat dry-eye?

-Dry-eye is the discomfort caused by your eyes not forming enough tears, or high enough quality tears to keep them moist.
-This can lead to redness, long-term irritation, and general soreness.
-The condition is most common in people who are over the age of 50, although it is still unclear why tear ducts become less effective at this age.
+Dry-eye occurs when your eyes fail to produce enough tears, or the tears lack the quality needed to keep your eyes sufficiently moist.
+This can result in redness, long-term irritation, and a persistent feeling of soreness.
+While it can affect people of all ages, the condition is most common in individuals over the age of 50.
+The reason why tear ducts become less effective with age remains unclear.

 ◄ Blog Home